 There were 1,370 responses to the Public Engagement survey, 937 were completed online and 433 completed paper versions.
 40 people completed the Welsh version of the survey.

 About the respondents

-Responses were received from people living across the Health Board area, which was evidenced by the postcodes provided.
-The heat map below shows the location of those who responded based on the postcode district they live in.
+Responses were received from people living across the Health Board area which was evidenced by the postcodes provided.